SahilKr24/aria2aws/README.md

         $ wget https://github.com/SahilKr24/aria2aws/blob/master/uploader.sh
         $ chmod +x uploader.sh

 The script is very simple.
-It works on the concept that when aria2 is downloading files an *.aria2* sesssion file is placed in the folder where the file is being downloaded i.e. in our case the *downlaods* folder.
+It works on the concept that when aria2 is downloading files an *.aria2* sesssion file is placed in the folder where the file is being downloaded i.e. in our case the *downloads* folder.
 The script checks the number of files having an *aria2.conf*, if the number is 0 ,it concludes that no files are being downloaded on the moment and runs the commands for rclone.

 This was necessary because we are going to run our script every 5 minutues automatically, if we don't check for the incomplete downloads then the files being downloaded will be pushed to the google drive which is undesirable behavior.
 In cases where the download is paused, the *.aria2* file will stay preventing *rclone* from uploading them.
 When a download fails, the *.aria2* file is deleted automatically along with the partically downloaded data.